 So in the end, my time is actually pretty limited.
 (This is also why I have to decline most of the requests that I get from people to advise on their manuscripts, school projects, etc., etc.; I get quite a lot of these requests.)

-Sooo, the question that's been on my mind is how much time I can really devote to Metamagician and the Hellfire Club.
-The answer, for the indefinite future is that it will, indeed, continue as my personal blog.
+Sooo, the question that's been on my mind is how much time I can really devote to blogging here.
+The answer, for the indefinite future is that this will, indeed, continue as my personal blog.
 However, there's already been a shift in its mix of posts, as the more concerted philosophical musings tend to find their way to other places.
 There's been a drift towards making this blog more like an online diary, a place for quick comment on events of interest, and a place to have a bit of fun (as with my brief reaction to seeing The Avengers the other day ... which is actually proving to be a very popular post, by my standards, for, I suppose, fairly obvious reasons).

-The bottom line is that the mix has gradually changed here just lately, and, as per the previous para, the quantity of posts is going to have to scale back a bit as well.
+The bottom line is that the mix of topics has gradually changed just lately, and, as per the previous para, the quantity of posts is going to have to scale back a bit as well.

-However, Metamagician and the Hellfire Club is not going away any time soon.
-It will still be the central place that records my doings (my actual website is fairly up to date at the moment, but it tends to lag well behind this place).
-It will still have commentary on Australian and world news, popular culture, and even philosophical issues.
-But it's unlikely to have as many posts as was the case over the last three years or so, and they have already tended less to be long philosophical discussions - for those, Talking Philosophy is increasingly likely to be the place.
+However, this will still be the central place that records my doings (my actual website is fairly up to date at the moment, but it tends to lag well behind this place).
+You will still find commentary on Australian and world news, popular culture, and even philosophical issues.
+But I'm unlikely to have as many posts as was the case over the last three years or so, and they have already tended less to be long philosophical discussions - for those, Talking Philosophy is increasingly likely to be the place.
 (I did mention that Talking Philosophy gets more traffic ... not all that much more, though, and it deserves more, so I'm urging you folks to follow it and participate in the debates there.)

 Okay, so that's now official.
 Please don't go away, dear audience, but also please understand why I can't now run this blog quite as I did through 2010 and 2011 in particular.